Research

 Microbiome-ECM interactions in IBD

 Strong associations between alterations in the gut microbiome and inflammatory bowel disease (IBD) have motivated the proposal of fecal microbiota transplants as a treatment option.
 However, the specific mechanisms through which the gut microbiome mediates the progression of IBD have not been identified.
-We are exploring the contributions of gut microbiota to remodeling of the human extracellular matrix (ECM), a known hallmark of both ulcerative colitis and Crohn’s disease.
-Using biomaterials-based approaches, we are studying the direct and indirect impact of gut bacteria on ECM degradation, and the consequences of these processes.
+We hypothesize the gut microbiota drive remodeling of the intestinal extracellular matrix, a known hallmark of both ulcerative colitis and Crohn’s disease.
+Using biomaterials-based approaches, we are studying the direct and indirect impact of gut bacteria on both extracellular matrix degradation and fibrosis, and the consequences of these processes.

 Gut metabolites in Aortic Valve Disease